thegetty/grj-19/README.md

 This is the repository for *Getty Research Journal, No. 19*.
-This issue of the journal was first published Month DD, YYYYY, by the Getty Research Institute.
-It is available online at https://www.getty.edu/publications/grj/19/ and may be downloaded there free of charge in multiple formats.
+This issue of the journal was first published May 14, 2024, by the Getty Research Institute.
+It is available online at https://www.getty.edu/publications/grj/19/ and may be downloaded there free of charge in PDF and EPUB formats.

-## About the Journal

-TK
+The [*Getty Research Journal*](https://www.getty.edu/publications/getty-research-journal/) presents peer-reviewed articles on the visual arts of all cultures, regions, and time periods.
+Topics often relate to Getty collections, initiatives, and broad research interests.
+The journal welcomes a diversity of perspectives and methodological approaches, and seeks to include work that expands narratives on global culture.

 ## Using this Repository

-This is one in series of multiformat publications using [Quire](http://quire.getty.edu)™, Getty’s multiformat publishing tool.
+This publication was created using [Quire](http://quire.getty.edu)™, a free and open-source multiformat publishing tool from Getty.

-We are dedicated to maintaining this publication for years to come at the permanent URL, https://www.getty.edu/publications/grj/19/, and in its various formats and incarnations.
-For any updates to the journal, we will be following something between an app and traditional book publication model.
-Updates will only be made in regulated chunks as formal revisions and new editions and will always be thoroughly documented here in the repository, as well as in the revision history included with each of the journal’s many formats.
+We are dedicated to maintaining this publication for years to come at the permanent URL, https://www.getty.edu/publications/grj/19/, and in its PDF and EPUB formats.
+Any post-publication updates to the journal will be made as formal revisions, and thoroughly documented here in the repository as well as in an itemized list in the online edition.

 The primary content pieces of the journal can be found in the `content` directory.
 The `main` branch represents the current, published edition at all times, and the `revisions` branch, when present, will show changes currently under consideration.
 We invite you to submit suggestions or corrections via pull request on the revisions branch, by posting an issue, or by emailing us at [pubsinfo@getty.edu](mailto:pubsinfo@getty.edu).